bcgov/fbp-go/README.md

 - [ ] Tech: Automated build (apk + appbundle) in github workflow.
 - [ ] Web: About isn't working on the web version.
 - [ ] FBP: The percent dead fir slider showing in M1/2, it should only be showing in M3/4.
+- [ ] FBP: When switching between fuel types it remembers all settings, but resets BUI to a baseline value

 ### v1.0.6 Release Candidate (current)